You have this great idea for a business. It’s been brewing for a couple of years now, and you’re finally ready to act on it.

 But hope, unfortunately, isn’t a strategy for success.
-Writing a solid plan and executing on that plan is.
+Writing a solid plan and executing it kick-starts your road to success.

-If you hadn’t considered writing a business plan before now, here are three key reasons why it’s a crucial tool when starting and growing your business.
+If you hadn’t considered writing a business plan until now, here are three key reasons why it’s a crucial tool when starting your business.

-One of the easiest ways to gain clarity on your brand messaging and goals is to practice how you communicate them.
-The more clearly you can describe what problem or need your business addresses and why it’s necessary for your target audience, the stronger your case will be when marketing and selling to said target audience and when you need to apply for or raise funding for your small business.
-A clear picture of what you’re working to accomplish will help you chart a course to deliver it as promised.
+One of the easiest ways to gain clarity on your goals and brand message is to practice how you communicate them.
+Clearly describe what problem or need your business addresses and why it’s necessary for your target market.
+This strengthens your case when marketing and selling to your target audience.
+It's also useful when you need to apply for or raise funding for your small business.
+A clear picture of what your goals will help you chart a course to deliver it as promised.

 A lot of ideas sound great on paper or in casual conversations.
-When you dive into the financials, however, including how you plan to make money and how much it will cost to do so, those ideas can fall apart.
-Writing a business plan provides you the space to create a financial model and consider best- and worst-case scenarios that validate your idea’s worth.
+But when you dive into the financials, such as how you plan to make money and how much it will cost, those ideas can fall apart.
+Writing a business plan provides you with the space to create a financial model.
+It outlines the best- and worst-case scenarios that validate your idea’s worth.

 Writing a business plan helps establish benchmark goals — those that are on your path to the main goal — and determine what you need for your success.
-Setting mini benchmark goals with deadlines throughout each month, quarter, and year provides you with short-term targets to focus on.
-Just about every business plan changes as the company grows, but these benchmark targets ensure your company is always moving forward.
+Setting mini benchmark goals with deadlines for each month, quarter, and year provides you with short-term targets to focus on.
+Nearly every plan for your business changes as the company grows.
+These benchmark targets ensure that your company is always moving forward.

-Creating a business plan can seem like an overwhelming project, especially if it’s for your first business or you lack a background in finance or operations.
-Luckily, there are a number of resources available online, including Trailhead’s “Make a Business Plan” lesson, for writing a business plan.
-Your options vary based on your specific industry or product offering, but all plans share a similar outline that you can follow when writing your own.
+Creating a plan for your business can seem like an overwhelming project.
+Especially, it’s your first business or you lack a background in finance or operations.
+Luckily, there are a number of resources available online, including Trailhead’s “Make a Business Plan” lesson, which helps you write a detailed plan.
+Your options vary based on your specific industry or product offering.
+However, all plans share a similar outline that you can follow when writing your own.

-Below, we’ve put together a resource template for creating a thorough business plan.
-Following a business plan template allows you the opportunity to organize your thoughts and clearly present the plan to prospective partners, investors, or vendors.
+Below, we’ve put together a resource template for creating a thorough business action plan.
+Following a template allows you the opportunity to organise your thoughts and clearly present the plan to prospective partners, investors, or vendors.
 It can be a lot of trouble to start from scratch.
-Instead, try using this outline to draft your business plan and turn your napkin scribbles into a solid, well-researched plan that’s ready for financial investment.
+Instead, try using this outline to draft a plan for your business and turn your napkin scribbles into a solid, well-researched plan that’s ready for financial investment.

 Sales and marketing plan

-Business plans open with an executive summary that provides a brief description of the business, a mission statement, the products and services offered, and a summary of plans to succeed in the marketplace.
-If someone were to ask for a more involved version of your elevator pitch for your business, you’d recite your executive summary.
+Every thorough plan for a business open with an executive summary that provides a brief description of the business, a mission statement, the products and services offered, and a summary of plans to succeed in the marketplace.
+If someone were to ask for a more involved version of your business elevator pitch, you’d recite your executive summary.